rackerlabs/support-how-to/content/rpc-openstack/object-storage-swift-in-a-rack-with-amds-seamicro-sm15000.md

 **Figure 3: Distributed Object Storage Reference Architecture**

-### Recommended &ldquo;Swift in a Rack&rdquo; Architecture using the SeaMicro SM15000^TM^
+### Recommended "Swift in a Rack" Architecture using the SeaMicro SM15000^TM^

 The Rackspace Private Cloud Software distribution of OpenStack (RPCS) provides the opportunity to quickly and easily spin up private cloud powered by OpenStack including chef, keystone servers and other integral components.
-The &ldquo;Swift in a Rack&rdquo; solution requires RPCS and the SM15000&trade; with at least 10 external storage enclosures.
+The "Swift in a Rack" solution requires RPCS and the SM15000&trade; with at least 10 external storage enclosures.

 Figure 4 shows how the SeaMicro SM15000&trade; provides all the key infrastructure elements needed for OpenStack object storage.
 It dramatically simplifies the deployment by converging many of the functions into the SeaMicro system.
-The recommended architecture to produce &ldquo;Swift in a Rack&rdquo; leverages RPCS and assigns all compute cards (C-cards) one internal volume from which they may boot.
+The recommended architecture to produce "Swift in a Rack" leverages RPCS and assigns all compute cards (C-cards) one internal volume from which they may boot.
 Beyond this the architecture will have: